ucsf-web-services/ucsf_8_pa/docroot/themes/custom/ucsf_mag/scss/README.md

 **style.scss**: This is the master file for all scss.
 All partials should be imported here using @use.
 Styles should ideally go into individual component files rather than directly into this file.
 This will compile to `/dist/style.css`.
 Variables and mixins are imported in the `O_tools/_index.scss` file.

 **hacks.scss**: Also known as "public shame file".
 If we find your code here, we won't actually shame you for it, but we expect you to come back and clean it up when you have time.
 This is a file for "don't have time to do it right, sorry guys" type of situations.
+Leave a useful comment, maybe even a link to the ticket that you were working on so that it's easier to figure out later if the code needs a permanent place or if it was a temporary hack that can be removed later.

 **ckeditor.scss**: When using the CKEditor WYSIWYG, it is helpful to see the styles which will be applied in the actual theme.
 This file allows styles to be injected into the editor so that a user gets a better idea of how text and components like buttons, lists, and links will really look.
 This will compile to `/dist/ckeditor.css`.